xuhaocuhk/non-circular-gears/README.md

 We prepare a bunch of example input shapes in the directory "silhouette".
 To use any one of them as the input, you just need to type the file name into the function "find_model_by_name".
 Once the program is running, a new directory,  *python_dual_gear/debug/yyyy-mm-dd_hh-mm-ss_shapenames*, will be created.
 You can find all the intermediate and final results inside that folder.

+## Questions
+If you met problems, or have questions on this project, don't hesitate to contact us at [kevin.futianwen@gmail.com] or [haoxu@cse.cuhk.edu.hk]